What is Lean Six Sigma?

 Clarify which criteria play a key role in measuring the effectiveness of the organization;

-Analysis and data processing, which are performed so that based on the key variables to optimize the results.
+Analysis and data processing, which are performed based on the key variables to optimize the results.

 In the Six Sigma system, every action or operation is considered a process.
 Whether it is product design, measuring results, increasing efficiency, customer satisfaction, or managing the organization as a whole, the basic principle remains the same: The process is the engine of success.